dimagoltsman/ha-custom-lovelace-cards/remote-control/README.md

 configuration is very easy. first, find your broadlink id for sending packets (can be found under HA services page), and then just configure the broadlink codes for each button.

+all buttuns are configured according to the id of the button in the html section of `remote-html.js`

 ```
   - type: "custom:content-card-remote-control"